MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class2/module1/module1.rst.txt

       #.
 You can see 2 deployments (main and back) with nodeports
    #.
 Started 3 NGINX+ instances in a docker

       #.
-WebSSh to CICD and DOCKER (NGINX API gw, Dev Portal)
+WebSSH to CICD and DOCKER (NGINX API gw, Dev Portal)
       #.
 Run a ``docker ps``

       .. code :: bash